Prototype Tim Mills' Photos

 Useful additional comments too, Ian.
 Duly added to the info on this photo.

 Next is a proper Scottish loco.
 There are two images of the same loco at the same location so I've paired them up.
 Both are "Stranraer MPD.
 July 1957."
-57238 was a Drummond/Caledonian Railway 294 "Jumbo" (at least until somebody corrects me!) and moved to Stranraer in 1955.
-It was withdrawn in Sept 1961 and scrapped in March 1962.
+57238 was a Drummond/Caledonian Railway 294 "Jumbo" (at least until somebody corrects me!) and moved to Stranraer in January 1955.
+It went in to store in July 1961 and was withdrawn in September 1961.
+(SLS).
+It was scrapped in March 1962 (BR Database) at Connell's, Coatbridge according to WHTS.
 Behind is Standard 5 73101.
-It was a Corkerhill loco withdrawn at the end of August 1966 and scrapped in November 1966 at Motherwell Machinery and Scrap (Wishaw).
+It was a Corkerhill loco from September 1955 withdrawn at the end of August 1966 (SLS) and scrapped in November 1966 at Motherwell Machinery and Scrap (Wishaw).
+(BR Database).

 Some nice pit detail in the first shot and puddles in the second.